51Degrees/documentation/src/concepts/configuration/builders/pipelinebuilder.md

 A @pipeline is created using a **builder** which follows the [fluent builder pattern](https://en.wikipedia.org/wiki/Fluent_interface).
 @Flowelements are added to a @pipeline via the **builder**, along with other configuration options for the @pipeline.
-A @pipeline can also be built from a configuration by using dependency injection to find and build the @flowelements it needs in languages where this is supported.
+In languages that support it, a @pipeline can also be built from a configuration using dependency injection to find and build the @flowelements needed.

-A @pipeline's configuration is immutable once it has been constructed, so all of its configuration must be done in the **builder**.
+A @pipeline's configuration is immutable once it has been constructed, so all its configuration must be done in the **builder**.

 # Options